contiv/netplugin/install/k8s/README.md

 ### Using Contiv

-* On the managment node, create the default network and EPG.
+* On the management node, create the default network and EPG.
 For example, a vxlan network can be created as follows:
 ```sh
 netctl net create -t default --subnet=20.1.1.0/24 default-net
 netctl group create -t default default-net default-epg